 creates a weak point that can allow the data page to be split.

-Hinges that are attached all the way across the data page lack security if the adhesion between the Polycarbonate and the hinge material is weak.
+Hinges that are attached across the data page lack security if the adhesion between the Polycarbonate and the hinge material is weak.
 The second material should be one that is crosslinked to improve thermal tampering resistance as well as designed to bond strongly with the Polycarbonate, making delamination very difficult.

 Hinges attached to the side of the data page across its entire length can also make it possible to hide counterfeiting attacks.
 Potentially, a fraudster could remove the hinge, modify the personalized layers of the data page, and then hide it back inside the passport booklet.

-There's no getting round it
+There's no getting around it

 Because it is not 100% polycarbonate, this solution also usually makes the slicing type of attack easier.
-Admittedly, some techniques do use polycarbonate, and are milled.
+Admittedly, some techniques do use polycarbonate and are milled.
 However, this does not correctly address the issues of hinge flexibility and durability.
-On the plus side, this approach can incorporate tamper evident features.
+On the plus side, this approach can incorporate tamper-evident features.